 - Thermaltake View 71T

-– We set the i9-12900k voltage to 1.15V, P-Cores to 4.9 GHz, and E-Cores to 3.9 GHz in BIOS.
-In this way, we allow the comparison with simple heatsinks by forcing consumption of around 140W.
+- We set the i9-12900k voltage to 1.15V, P-Cores to 4.9 GHz, and E-Cores to 3.9 GHz in BIOS.
+This way, we allowed the comparison with simple heatsinks by forcing consumption of around 140W.

 - We carried out the test in Aida64 with the processor and memory boxes activated for 5 minutes.